 Regulation Item 5.01.1 A gas inflatable lifejacket which shall comply with ISO 12402-3 (Level 150) and have been manufactured after 2011.
-It shall be fitted with the following, each complying with ISO 12402-3 or ISO 12402-8 A personal flotation device which shall: a) a manual or automatic gas inflation system be equipped with a whistle,b) a ride up prevention system (crotch strap or thigh straps), It shall also: g) be of the appropriate size range for the crewmember as marked on the PFD, andb) be clearly have been indelibly marked with the boat's or wearer's name ofh) the owner or boat, e) if inflatable, regularly checked for air retention.
+It shall be fitted with the following, each complying with ISO 12402-3 or ISO 12402-8: a) a manual or automatic gas inflation system,b) a ride up prevention system (crotch strap or thigh straps), It shall also: g) be of the appropriate size range for the crewmember as marked on the PFD, andh) have been indelibly marked with the name of the owner or boat.
 5.01.4 The person in charge shall personally check that each lifejacket has been serviced in accordance with the manufacturer's recommendation by an approved service station and that the next service date as marked on the lifejacket has not been exceeded.
-Unless otherwise specified by a boat's applicable class rules or by sailing instructions, personal flotation devices shall have at least 150N buoyancy, arranged to securely suspend an unconscious person face upwards at approximately 45 degrees to the water surface.